 What else should I be looking at?

 - Time Waveform: this allows you to listen to the accelerometer output of your machine.
-This gives you more information about what is going on with your equipment before going out to maintain it.
+This gives you more information about what is going on with your equipment before maintaining it.

 Thanks for reading.
-As always, if you have any questions or concerns please reach out to MOVUS Support here.
+If you have any questions or concerns, please reach out to MOVUS Support here.